jared-richard-clarke/student/notes/parser-combinators/wlaschin.md

 ## `pchar` function
 ![pchar diagram](https://user-images.githubusercontent.com/80301412/179132432-22a25158-7da4-49ad-a477-292987b1dff5.png)
-`pchar` is the base parser from which all other parsers in this library are composed.
+`pchar` is the base parser from which all other parsers in this library are composed. `pchar` inputs a character and outputs a parser.
+The parser inputs a stream of characters and outputs either a parsed character and remaining character stream or signals failure.

 ## Parser Combinator Library
 This is the second iteration of the parser combinator library as defined by Scott Wlaschin for his blog [Understanding Parser Combinators](https://fsharpforfunandprofit.com/posts/understanding-parser-combinators/).